 If you are unsure of where in France to holiday this year or you have already planned a family break on the west coast of France, then Futuroscope near Poitiers is the ideal attraction to head to.
 You won’t be disappointed.
 With more than 40 million visitors since it opened, Futuroscope is one of […]

 Have you ever been tempted to save money on your holiday to France by driving over without breakdown cover?
 We asked Tim Jury, of Breakdown Direct, to tell us about the pitfalls of parking a European policy.
 Why do I need European breakdown cover?
 What will it cost if I break down and don’t […]

-We think the Vendee is a great destination choice for families – there are great beaches, some lovely seaside towns and it’s far enough south for great weather without being an epic ride from the ferry ports.
-So we asked expert Martin Holmes, of Vendee Gites, to tell us even more about the region. […]
+Insider’s Guide to the Vendee, France We think the Vendee is a great destination choice for families – there are great beaches, some lovely seaside towns and it’s far enough south for great weather without being an epic ride from the ferry ports.
+So we asked expert Martin Holmes, of Vendee Gites, to tell us […]

 Alpe d’Huez is best known as one of the Alps’ most popular ski resorts, but Catherine Cooper tells us how it also makes a brilliant family destination in summer too.
 Says Catherine: “Alpe d’Huez is one of the most famous stages of the Tour de France, and as such it is a big centre for […]